Washington, D.C. Family Immigration Attorneys Provide Strong Support

 Skilled lawyers help citizens and permanent residents become sponsors

 A person who lives in the U.S. on a permanent basis, whether as a citizen or green card holder, has the privilege of being able to help certain family members immigrate lawfully.
-If you hope to sponsor an immediate relative or intended spouse for an immigrant visa, the experienced attorneys of Deutsch, Killea and Eapen, Immigration Law Firm in Washington, D.C. can help.
+If you hope to sponsor an immediate relative or intended spouse for an immigrant visa, the experienced attorneys of Morris H. Deutsch, Immigration Attorney in Washington, D.C. can help.
 We provide reliable guidance through every step of the sponsorship and immigration process, including the application, interview and any issues that arise.

 Thorough legal team prepares family-based immigration visa petitions